pbs-assess/ggmse/README.md

 # gfdlm

-Tools for creating and modifying DLMtool inputs and outputs from GF data
+Tools for creating, modifying, and plotting DLMtool inputs and outputs from PBS groundfish data